QuangNguyenMinh123/Public-seer/miscellaneous.md

 - when re-open openocd launch mode then close seergdb, causing hang up on exit (not clear if it is major bug)       ✗
 - on debugging math_toolkit, cannot close nanosleep.c source code tab                                               ✓
 - Bug: on hitting breakpoints, continue, next, step button aren't enabled                                           ✓
+- When actiongdbterminate button is clicked when program/target is running, run status bar (bottom right) and cursor doesn't return to normal                                                                                 ✓
+- Check when finish button is clicked (on desktop)
+- click on openocd menubar -> esc -> openocd menubar disappear

 # To fix attach to target issue
 2 solutions: